adamcaron/testdome/README.md

-Exercises to sharpen the chops
+Exercises to sharpen the chops – fun from testdome.com